cesiztel/learning-roadmap/README.md

     - How does learning X, Y, Z help me to feel more in control of choices I make around my work / my environment / other aspects of my life?
     - How might my accomplishments in learning X, Y, Z be recognized by others?

-2. Set clear learning goals about what you're planning to learn using S.M.A.R.T goals technique
+2. Set clear learning goals about what you're planning to learn using S.M.A.R.T goals technique:
     - S  ⇒ can be explained in one sentence
     - M  ⇒ easily measurable.
     - A  ⇒ low the bar.
 Build up the habit.
     - R  ⇒ relevant link with "why".
     - T  ⇒ timely.
 Try to split if it's too big.
 In weeks?
 4-week plan.
 8-weeks plan.